Hadi Alwai

+Hadi Alwai (هادي العلوي; 1932 – 27 September 1998) was an Iraqi Marxist scholar, Islamic historian, and Arab linguist.

+Alawi's research covers topics of Islam and Chinese philosophy.
+He wrote books and research papers on Islam, Chinese history, and languages.

+Early life

-Hadi Alwai (هادي العلوي; 1932 – 27 September 1998) was an Iraqi Marxist intellectual, Islamic historian, and Arab linguist.
-He was born in Baghdad and grew up in a poor family of Hashemite descent.
-He studied at Baghdad University and graduated from the college of Economics in 1956.
-He left Iraq and travelled to China then moved to Syria where lived in exile until he died and buried in Damascus in 1998.
-His research covers topics of Islam and Chinese philosophy.
-He has written several books and research papers on Islam, Chinese history, and languages.
+Alawi left Iraq and travelled to China, then moved to Syria, where he lived in exile until he died and was buried in Damascus in 1998.

-Biography

-Hadi Alwai was born in Baghdad in 1932 or 1933 and he grew up there in a poor family who lived in Karada Maryam, which is a rural suburb in Baghdad.
-His father was uneducated, he was a worker.
-His grandfather Salman was a religious scholar but he died when Hadi was five years old.
-When Hadi was fourteen, he began reading.
-He found what was left in his grandfather's library, which had been neglected by the illiterate.
-He was first educated from his grandfather's library, Mr. Salman.
-He memorized the Qur’an and Nahj al-Balagha, in addition to a lot of Arabic poetry.
-He finished high school in 1950 and graduated from the College of Commerce and Economics in 1956.
+Hadi Alwai was born in Baghdad in 1932 or 1933.
+He lived in Karada Maryam a rural suburb of Baghdad in poverty.
+His father was an uneducated worker.
+His grandfather Salman, a religious scholar, died when Hadi was five.

+Alwai's education began at age 14 when he discovered his deceased grandfather's neglected library.
+He memorized the Qur'an and Nahj al-Balagha alongside works of Arabic poetry.
+He finished high school in 1950 and graduated from the College of Commerce and Economics at Baghdad University in 1956.

-He participated in the Iraqi national movement since the 1950s.
-Then he changed to the Marxist approach.
-He established a close relationship with the communist movement, and in 1976, he was forced to leave Iraq.
-He moved between China, Britain, Lebanon, and Syria.
+He participated in the Iraqi national movement starting in the 1950s.
+He then became a Marxist.
+He established a close relationship with the communist movement.
+In 1976, he was forced to leave Iraq, causing him to move between China, Britain, Lebanon, and Syria.

-Al-Alwai died in Al-Shami Hospital in Damascus on 26 or 27 September 1998 and he was buried there.
+Al-Alwai died in Al-Shami Hospital in Damascus in September 1998 and was buried there.